 Tamaroa, IL Train Derailment

-The Bryant Law Center along with the firm of Fayard and Honeycutt of Louisiana represented 500 Tamaroa, IL, residents and businesses impacted by the February 9, 2003, derailment of a northbound Canadian National freight train.
+Bryant Law Center P.S.C., along with the firm of Fayard and Honeycutt of Louisiana, represented 500 Tamaroa, IL, residents and businesses impacted by February 9, 2003, derailment of a northbound Canadian National freight train.
 A faulty rail joint caused 22 of the train’s 108 cars to leave the track.
-Four of the derailed cars released methanol, and the methanol from two of these four cars fueled a fire.
+Four derailed cars released methanol, and the methanol from two of these four cars fueled a fire.
 Other derailed cars contained phosphoric acid, hydrochloric acid, formaldehyde, and vinyl chloride.
-Two cars containing hydrochloric acid, one car containing formaldehyde, and one car containing vinyl chloride released product but were not involved in the fire.
+Two train cars containing hydrochloric acid, another car containing formaldehyde, and one last car containing vinyl chloride released product but were not involved in the fire.

-The entire town – about 850 residents – evacuated from the area within a 3-mile radius of the derailment, which included the entire village of Tamaroa.
-No one was injured during the derailment but residents were forced to stay away from their homes for up to a week and businesses were closed and some lost inventory.
-Chemicals had contaminated parts of the village and extensive testing and remediation followed.
-Residents and business owners filed suit against Canadian National in Illinois state court and the case was litigated for four years – including two times before the Illinois Supreme Court – before a confidential settlement was negotiated during mediation with the railroad and Erico Products Inc., which manufactured a chemical welding device used to maintain rails.
+The entire town of Tamaroa of roughly 850 residents had to evacuate within a 3-mile radius of the derailment.
+No residents were injured during the actual derailment, but they were forced to stay away from their homes for up to a week.
+Businesses were closed, and some lost inventory.
+Chemicals contaminated parts of the town.
+Extensive testing and remediation followed.
+Residents and business owners filed suit against Canadian National in Illinois state court.
+The case was litigated for four years – including two times before the Illinois Supreme Court – before a confidential settlement in 2009 was finalized.

 West Point, KY

-The Bryant Law Center represented hundreds of residents of West Point, KY., who were driven from their homes after 12 cars of a Paducah and Louisville Railroad train derailed and caught fire on October 29, 2012.
+Bryant Law Center P.S.C. represented hundreds of residents of West Point, KY., who had to flee their homes after 12 cars of a Paducah and Louisville Railroad train derailed and caught fire on October 29, 2012.
 The entire community at the Hardin-Jefferson County line was evacuated.
 Another large explosion during the cleanup prolonged the evacuation.
-Some residents were out of their homes for a week and the town was forced to postpone Halloween.
+Some residents were out of their homes for a week, and the town was forced to postpone Halloween.

-The plaintiffs sued for nuisance, trespass, negligence, failure of duty to warn and strict liability on behalf of all residents located within a five-mile radius of the chemical spill, people subject to an evacuation or ordered to stay indoors and all businesses or commercial entities affected by the derailment.
+Plaintiffs sued for nuisance, trespass, negligence, failure of duty to warn, and strict liability on behalf of all residents within a five-mile radius of the chemical spill, people subject to an evacuation or ordered to stay indoors as well as businesses or commercial entities affected by the derailment.

 Mt.
 Carbon, West Virginia Train Derailment

-The Federal Railroad Administration determined that a problematic section of rail failed and cracked, causing the accident.
-The Bryant Law Center filed individual suits on behalf of the clients in Wayne County Circuit Court against CSX and Sperry Rail, which were moved to US District Court.
-Sperry Rail in mid 2017 reached a tentative confidential settlement with the plaintiffs.
-The litigation against CSX remains active.
+The Federal Railroad Administration determined that a problematic rail section failed and cracked, causing the accident.
+Bryant Law Center filed individual suits on behalf of the clients in Wayne County Circuit Court against CSX and Sperry Rail.
+Sperry Rail in mid 2017 reached a confidential settlement with the plaintiffs.

 You Don’t Pay Anything Unless We Win

-Do not continue to lose sleep agonizing over how you will deal with the financial devastation of a car accident.
+A train derailment in your area can be devastating and with our experience, we can help.
 We are the small-town Kentucky law firm with a national reputation for success in injury cases.
 Our lawyers will sit down with you one-on-one during a free, no-commitment initial consultation to examine the details of your case.